davorg/dmp/chapters/chapter03.md

 error message.

 Line 12 prepares an SQL statement for execution against the database.
-It does this by calling the DBI function `prepar`e.
+It does this by calling the DBI function `prepare`.
 This function returns a statement handle which can be used to access another set of DBI functions—those that deal with executing queries on the database and reading and writing data.
 This handle is undefined if there is an